Akadine/ezUI/readme.txt

 - Any element can include a `name="myElement"` attribute.
 - Use `system.get_element_by_name("myElement")` to access it in user_function or click handlers.
   (TUI will support the same system)

+Modals
+- Create a frame element
+	- Use 'ezModal="(one of None, Clear, Opaque)"
+	- None is default, not a modal
+	- Clear shows the background elements but nothing in background is interactable
+	- Opaque hides the background elements.

 -------------------------------------------------------------------------------
 Part 3 - TUI Mode